zhenglena/bd-optionals-rejected/src/com/amazon/ata/optionals/README.md

 maintainable.

 `GetPublisherOfBestRatedPaperbackForAuthorActivity` is a niche activity that retrieves one very specific piece of information.
-There is currently an implementation in package `optionals.classroom.nullchecks` that has to handle a series of nested calls to get member variables that may not exist.
+There is currently an implementation in package `optionals.nullchecks` that has to handle a series of nested calls to get member variables that may not exist.
 In particular, it:
 1. Gets an `Author` based on the provided `authorName` (which may not find an `Author` in our datastore)
 1. Gets that `Author`'s best-rated `Book` (which may not exist, as an `Author` is not required to have published